Erbology

 Natural changes in the body

-During perimenopause, a woman’s body goes through many changes.
-In fact, the main physiological change is a significant decrease in the production of estrogen and progesterone.
-Moreover, given that estrogen levels decrease, a woman’s periods may become irregular and consequently lead to a loss of fertility.
+During perimenopause, a woman's body goes through many changes.
+In fact, the main physiological change is a significant decrease in the production of oestrogen and progesterone.
+Moreover, given that oestrogen levels decrease, a woman's periods may become irregular and consequently lead to a loss of fertility.
 In addition, other bodily changes can include an increase in blood pressure and cholesterol levels as well as a loss of calcium from bones.

 Many women report weight gain, hot flashes, irritability and headaches amongst the symptoms of perimenopause.
-Low estrogen is the main cause of these symptoms, which can last between a few months and several years.
+Low oestrogen is the main cause of these symptoms, which can last between a few months and several years.
 However, the severity and types of symptoms can vary from one person to another.

 Fortunately there are many strategies available to manage the symptoms of a menopausal transition.
 Many women are able to lead active and fulfilling lives during this time as well as afterwards, and treatment and support is available for those who experience symptoms.
 Maintaining a healthy diet and exercising regularly can have significantly beneficial effects on overall health and well-being during menopause.